dccircuit/IGME-235-Fall-2019/projects/project-2.md

     - REST Countries: https://restcountries.eu/
     - Foreign Exchange Rates API: https://exchangeratesapi.io/
     - TheMealDB API: https://www.themealdb.com/api.php
+  - You can make pretty much any experience you like as long as it captures a user request, gets data from the API, and then presents it back in a way that is useful or fun, easy to understand, and fairly organized.

 #### Choose Your Own API Option
 - This choice is for the more adventurous students who want to try to go beyond the well-trodden paths and look for an alternative API that appeals to them.